Articles

 by Patrick McCue, DVM, Ph.D., Diplomate American College of Theriogenologists

 Economic pressures of the equine breeding industry result in a demand for accurate early pregnancy diagnosis.
-Some

-not necessarily true.
+pregnant.
+That is not necessarily true.
 Up to 10 % of bred mares that fail to return to heat are not pregnant.
-Reasons for a nonpregnant

-mare not coming back into heat include persistence of the corpus luteum (pseudopregnancy), seasonal effects on
+Reasons for a nonpregnant mare not coming back into heat include persistence of the corpus luteum

-ovarian function, and some ovarian disorders.
-The most reliable test for pregnancy is ultrasonography.
-Pregnancy tests
+(pseudopregnancy), seasonal effects on ovarian function, and some ovarian disorders.
+The most reliable test

-based on hormone levels in blood or urine are generally used only when palpation and ultrasonography per rectum is
+used only when palpation and ultrasonography per rectum is not possible.

 A vaginal speculum examination is a routine component of a mare reproductive evaluation.
-The goals
+The goals of a

 Foals and Foaling